Norman Lear

-Norman Milton Lear (July 27, 1922 – December 5, 2023) was an American screenwriter and producer who produced, wrote, created, or developed over 100 shows.
+Norman Milton Lear (July 27, 1922 – December 5, 2023) was an American screenwriter and producer who wrote and produced more than 100 television shows during a career that lasted over 70 years.
 Lear created and produced numerous popular 1970s sitcoms, including All in the Family (1971–1979), Maude (1972–1978), Sanford and Son (1972–1977), One Day at a Time (1975–1984), The Jeffersons (1975–1985), and Good Times (1974–1979).
 His works introduced political and social themes to the sitcom format.

 Lear received many awards, including six Primetime Emmy Awards, two Peabody Awards, the National Medal of Arts in 1999, the Kennedy Center Honors in 2017, and the Golden Globe Carol Burnett Award in 2021.
 He was a member of the Television Academy Hall of Fame.

 Lear was known for his political activism and funding of liberal and progressive causes and politicians.
-In 1980, he founded the advocacy organization People for the American Way to counter the influence of the Christian right in politics, and in the early 2000s, he mounted a tour with a copy of the Declaration of Independence.
+In 1980, he founded the advocacy organization People for the American Way to counter the influence of the Christian right in politics.
+In the early 2000s, he mounted a national tour to display a copy of the Declaration of Independence that had been printed in 1776.

 Early life and education

 Norman Milton Lear was born on July 27, 1922, in New Haven, Connecticut, to Jeanette (née Seicol) and Hyman "Herman" Lear, a traveling salesman.
 Both parents were of Russian-Jewish descent.
 He had a younger sister, Claire Lear Brown (1925–2015).
 Lear grew up in a Jewish household in Connecticut and had a bar mitzvah ceremony.

-When Lear was nine years old, he was living with his family in Chelsea, Massachusetts, his father went to prison for selling fake bonds.
-Lear thought of his father as a "rascal" and said that the character of Archie Bunker (whom Lear depicted as white Protestant on the show) was in part inspired by his father, and the character of Edith Bunker was in part inspired by his mother.
-However, Lear alleged that the moment which inspired his lifetime of advocacy was another event which he experienced at the age of nine, when he first heard antisemitic Catholic radio priest Father Charles Coughlin while tinkering with his crystal radio set.
+When Lear was nine years old and was living with his family in Chelsea, Massachusetts, his father went to prison for selling fake bonds.
+Lear thought of his father as a "rascal"; he said that the character of Archie Bunker in All in the Family (whom Lear depicted as white Protestant) was in part inspired by his father, while the character of Edith Bunker was in part inspired by his mother.
+Lear later said that the moment which inspired his lifetime of advocacy occurred at age nine when he first heard antisemitic Catholic radio priest Father Charles Coughlin.
 After hearing more of Coughlin's radio sermons, Lear said he found Coughlin would promote antisemitism by targeting people whom Jews considered to be "great heroes", such as US President Franklin Roosevelt.

-Lear attended Samuel J. Tilden High School in Brooklyn, New York, graduated from Weaver High School in Hartford, Connecticut, in 1940 and attended Emerson College in Boston, but dropped out in 1942 to join the United States Army Air Forces.
+Lear attended Samuel J. Tilden High School in Brooklyn, New York, graduated from Weaver High School in Hartford, Connecticut, in 1940 and attended Emerson College in Boston, but dropped out in 1942 to enlist in the US Army Air Forces.